Tree pod Burial: Green memorial options for remembering loved ones

 • Material: The suit is made from organic cotton and contains mushroom spores that aid in breaking down the body and returning it to the earth.

-• Decomposition: The mushroom spores help break down poisonous chemicals in the body and convert it into very important things that act as food for plants and soil.
+• Decomposition: The mushroom spores help break down poisonous chemicals in the body and convert them into very important things that act as food for plants and soil.

-• Goal: Coeio’s approach draws attention returning the body to the earth without the use of harmful chemicals, encouraging a more natural and able to last burial method.
+• Goal: Coeio’s approach draws attention to returning the body to the earth without the use of harmful chemicals, encouraging a more natural and able-to-last burial method.

 How does tree pod burial work